4.11 — Chars

 What’s the difference between putting symbols in single and double quotes?

-Text between double quotes (e.g. “Hello, world!”) is treated as a string of multiple characters.
+Text between double quotes (e.g. “Hello, world!”) is treated as a C-style string literal, which can contain multiple characters.
 We discuss strings in lesson 5.2 -- Literals.

 Best practice